American Tire and Service

 - An internal leak test to check for combustion gas leakage into the cooling system

 Cooling System Operation

-The Cooling System carries heat away from the engine and maintains the operating temperature by circulating anti-freeze/coolant through the engine, and carrying it to the radiator for cooling.
+The Cooling System of your vehicle carries heat away from the engine and maintains the operating temperature by circulating anti-freeze or coolant through the engine, and carrying it to the radiator for cooling.

-Modern automobiles operate in a wide temperature range, from well below freezing to over 100 F. The fluid used to cool the engine must have a low freezing point, high boiling point, and the ability to transfer heat.
+Modern automobiles operate in a wide temperature range, from well below freezing to over 100 F in our New Mexico climate.
+The fluid used to cool the engine must have a low freezing point, high boiling point, and the ability to transfer heat.
 An adequate amount of antifreeze/coolant and water reduces the possibility of engine over-heating and freezing, as well as contains additives to prevent rust and corrosion in the cooling system.

 Water holds heat well; however, water alone freezes at a temperature too high to be used in engines.
-The fluid in most vehicles mixes water and antifreeze or coolant.
-With this mixture, the boiling and freezing points improve significantly.
+The fluid in most vehicles mixes water and antifreeze or coolant in a proper mixture, which improves the boiling and freezing points significantly.

 Coolant temperatures sometimes reach 250 to 275 degrees Fahrenheit.
 Even with antifreeze added, these temperatures boil the coolant.
 To prevent boiling, the cooling system raises the coolant boiling point by pressurizing it.
 Most systems pressurize coolant at 14 to 15 pounds per square inch (psi) which raises the boiling point approximately 45 degrees Fahrenheit.

-Our skilled technicians know the importance of a properly working cooling system.
-Come in to our shop or call or email us today for a thorough inspection.
+Our skilled technicians at American Tire and Service know the importance of a properly working cooling system.
+Come in to our central Rio Rancho auto shop or call or email us today for a thorough inspection.